Protecting the Homeland: Critical Infrastructure and Cyber-Attacks

 The deadline of June 1 looms for the Department of Homeland Security to gather threat-based data regarding our nation’s critical infrastructure.
 According to Netgov.com, by September of this year, the DHS is tasked with putting together a plan to put that data to use.
 This should come as no surprise to security analysts as the rise in critical infrastructure attacks in the media has become more prevalent since the New York Times published articles about Stuxnet and joint Israeli-American involvement.
-More recently, the world has seen cyber-physical attacks in the Ukraine against its bulk-electric system, in the United States against a NY flood-control dam, and several weeks ago in Sweden against an air-traffic control system.
+More recently, the world has seen cyber-physical attacks in Ukraine against its bulk-electric system, in the United States against a NY flood-control dam, and several weeks ago in Sweden against an air-traffic-control system.

 Attacks against critical infrastructure pose arguably the largest threat to any state, including the U.S. Their interdependencies and complicated private-public sector partnerships make for quite the quagmire.
 The United States alone categorizes 16 different critical infrastructure sectors which they define as,

 “assets, systems, and networks, whether physical or virtual, are considered so vital to the United States that their incapacitation or destruction would have a debilitating effect on security, national economic security, national public health or safety, or any combination thereof”